voronianski/demo-tracker-app/README.md

 It uses ``angular.js`` on client side and ``node.js (express)`` as back-end api for ``CouchDB`` data.

-Currently there is no registration module, so check demo with default guest user:
+Register a user, or check demo with default guest user:

 ```bash
 login: guest